threefoldfoundation/info_threefold/src/technology/technology_components_hercules/features/hercules_compliance.md

 Deployed [Hercules containers](hercules_containers) and [compute solutions](hercules_compute) are end to end described in the blockchain database and inspectable.

-### Hercules storage compliance
+### Quantum Safe Storage System compliance

-Deployed Hercules storage solutions and kubernetes cluster are end to end described in the blockchain database and inspectable.
+Deployed Quantum Safe Storage System solutions and kubernetes cluster are end to end described in the blockchain database and inspectable.

-For compliance purposes Hercules Storage can be configured to have characteristics like:
+For compliance purposes Quantum Safe Storage System can be configured to have characteristics like:

 - Immutability:  Write Once, Read Many-times (WORM)
 - File versioning.
 Every update to a file leads to a new file version number.
 Keep a number of (or all) older versions of the files to have complete traceability of what changed when, where and by whom.